Create HTML Document – Create, Load HTML in Java

 Create a New HTML Document

 To generate a document programmatically from scratch, use the HTMLDocument() constructor with no parameters, as shown in the code snippet above.
-You can then populate the document with content, such as creating a text node and adding it to the body of the document:
+Once the document object is created, it can be filled later with HTML elements.
+You can populate the document with content, such as creating a text node and adding it to the body of the document:

 3